enriqueezz/Project1/README.md

         name: docker
         enabled: yes

+- then running a ping to verify its working

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.